mongodb/winkerberos/doc/index.rst

         response = kerberos.authGSSClientResponse(ctx)
         challenge = send_response_and_receive_challenge(response)

+        # OPTIONAL - Get Channel Bindings Struct to bind the TLS
+        # channel to Kerberos Credentials.
+This is known as extended
+        # protection in Microsoft.
+If this step isn't done then
+        # no bindings are done
+        # RFC5929 - Channel Bindings for TLS
+        channel_bindings = get_channel_binding_struct(response)

         # Keep processing challenges and sending responses until
         # authGSSClientStep reports AUTH_GSS_COMPLETE.
         while status == kerberos.AUTH_GSS_CONTINUE:
+            # When not wanting to pass in the Channel Bindings Struct
             status = kerberos.authGSSClientStep(ctx, challenge)

+            # When passing in the Channel Bindings Struct
+            status = kerberos.authGSSClientStep(ctx, challenge,
+                    input_chan_bindings=channel_bindings)

             response = kerberos.authGSSClientResponse(ctx) or ''
             challenge = send_response_and_receive_challenge(response)